 Indonesia, the world’s largest archipelago, is home to many magnificent animals that are endemic to South East Asia.
 Sadly, most of them are teetering on the brink of extinction, with only a few species living in the wild today.
 Some like the Javan rhino can be found in the Ujung Kulon National Park while others like the Komodo dragon and the babirusa can be spotted in some of the country’s 17,500 islands.

-If you’re interested to know more about the majestic animals that call Indonesia their home, here’s a list of all the beautiful and rare fauna you can find there.
+If you’re interested to know more about the majestic animals that call Indonesia their home, here’s a list of 10 most iconic fauna you can find there.

 10. Komodo Dragon